chombo-discharge/chombo-discharge/Exec/Convergence/AdvectionDiffusion/C2/README.md

-## Convergence/Electrostatics/CoaxialCable
+## Convergence/AdvectionDiffusion/C2

-This example computes convergence rates for the Electrostatics physics module.
+This example computes temporal convergence rates for Physics/AdvectionDiffusion.
-The solution errors are computed by coarsening a numerical solution with a finer (2x) resolution.
+The solution errors are computed by subtracting off a solution with a finer (2x) time step.

 # Compilation